You want a beautiful wedding but don’t need to break the bank: here’s how to make your wedding budget work for you.

 Now, it’s time to assign a price to each.
 There are two steps which will help you make informed projections for your subcategories.
 First, make a list of priorities with your partner.
 Think about the elements you can’t imagine your wedding without, and the parts that would be nice to have, but you wouldn’t mind skipping in order to stay within budget.
 Second, try to get a realistic feel for going rates.
 TheKnot will give you a good idea of venue and vendor prices, while Google Shopping is great for checking supply costs.

-Here’s an example of a wedding budget based on the average costs of a wedding.
+Here’s a sample wedding budget based on the average costs of a wedding.
 Keep in mind your budget will probably look a lot different, because it’s based on what matters to you and your partner, not a list of averages.

 |Reception and Ceremony|